 The Asylum Seeker Vocational Education Training (ASVET) program is a Victorian State Government funded initiative for refugees on temporary visas and people seeking asylum to get vocational qualifications.

 The Queensland Government helps with the costs of some training programs, including for certificates, apprenticeships and diplomas.

 The South Australian Government helps with the costs of some training programs for refugees, including those on temporary protection or bridging visas.

 The Western Australian Government helps with the costs of some training programs for refugees, including those on temporary protection or bridging visas.
 This includes some free courses and training pathways.

 Australian Capital Territory

-Both the ACT’s Skilled Capital program and the Australian Apprenticeships program can be accessed by refugees on temporary visas or people seeking asylum, if they are at least 15 and not in school, and live or work in the ACT.
+Both the ACT’s JobTrainer program and the Australian Apprenticeships program can be accessed by refugees in the ACT, including those on temporary visas or people seeking asylum, if they are at least 17 and not in school, or not in work.